IMS VDEX

-IMS VDEX, which stands for IMS Vocabulary Definition Exchange, in data management, is a mark-up language – or grammar – for controlled vocabularies developed by IMS Global as an open specification, with the Final Specification being approved in February 2004.
+IMS Vocabulary Definition Exchange (IMS VDEX) is a mark-up language or grammar for controlled vocabularies developed by IMS Global as an open specification, with the Final Specification being approved in February 2004.

 IMS VDEX allows the exchange and expression of simple machine-readable lists of human language terms, along with information that may assist a human in understanding the meaning of the various terms, i.e. a flat list of values, a hierarchical tree of values, a thesaurus, a taxonomy, a glossary or a dictionary.

 Structural a vocabulary has an identifier, title and a list of terms.
 Each term has a unique key, titles and (optional) descriptions.
 A term may have nested terms, thus a hierarchical structure can be created.
 It is possible to define relationships between terms and add custom metadata to terms.

 IMS VDEX support multilinguality.
 All values supposed to be read by a human, i.e. titles, can be defined in one or more languages.